htmlgxn/ytdl-archiver/README.md

 ```

 ## Optional Settings
-- Optional arg: `python archive.py json_file /path/to/different/json` to specfify a different json file (good for tests)

 - The program sleeps 10 seconds between each video and 30 seconds between each playlist by default, to avoid YouTube blocking requests.
 These are editable at lines `133` and `167`:
 ```python
 time.sleep(10) # Delay between videos to avoid triggering YouTube login requests